trilitech/tezos-developer-docs/src/pages/tutorials/create-an-nft/index.md

    ```

    This command uses the [Flextesa](https://tezos.gitlab.io/flextesa/) tool to create a local sandbox in a Docker container.
-   This sandbox comes preconfigured with two account aliases named `bob` and `alice` that you can use to test account operations like transferring NFTs.
+   This sandbox comes preconfigured with two account aliases named `bob` and `alice` that you can use to test account operations like creating and transferring NFTs.

+   You can verify that the sandbox is running by running the command `docker ps` and looking for a container named `flextesa-sandbox`.
+   To stop the container, run the command `tznft kill-sandbox`, but beware that stopping the container sets the sandbox back to its initial state.

 TODO: May need troubleshooting here for the sandbox.
 What if people already have the sandbox running; how to restart it?

-## Create an NFT collection
+## Create NFT metadata

 In most cases, you create a collection of NFTs instead of creating NFTs one at a time.
-Follow these steps to create a smart contract that manages the NFT collection:
+Follow these steps to set up the local metadata for the NFT collection:

 1. Create a collection metadata file by running this command: